PART 29: GROWING PAINS

 Luci briefly squeezed her eyes shut, shaking her head to clear it.
 “I’m fine,” she said, slowly maneuvering herself into a sitting position.
 “Feeling a bit tingly, that’s all.
 What happened?”

-“There was a big flash and you got propelled back a few feet,” Carrie explained.
-“You touched something you shouldn’t have.”
+“There was a big flash and you shot back a few feet,” Carrie explained.
+“Guess you touched something you shouldn’t have.”

 Luci shook her head again, trying to shake off the tingly sensation.
 “Strange indeed.
 I’ve no idea why the machine’s acting this way.”